-- Are the time, personnel, and financial resources identified appropriate for the scope and scale of the project? - Does the institution provide evidence of its capacity to carry out the project activities and meet the cost-share requirement?
-Note: Cost sharing is not expected for research grants. - Is the proposed evaluation methodology appropriate for project activities?
-Will it result in valid, reliable, and generalizable findings? - Is a clear methodology described for tracking the project's progress and adjusting course when necessary? - Is there an effective plan for communicating results and/or sharing discoveries? - For research projects, does the proposal answer the questions outlined in the guidance on how to write an effective research proposal?
+- Are the proposed activities informed by appropriate theory and practice? - Do the identified staff, partners, consultants, and service providers possess the experience and skills necessary to complete the work successfully? - Is the schedule of work realistic and achievable? - Are the time, personnel, and financial resources identified appropriate for the scope and scale of the project? - Does the institution provide evidence of its capacity to carry out the project activities and meet the cost-share requirement?
+(Note that cost share is not permitted in proposals submitted at the \$5,000-\$25,000 funding level.) - Is the proposed evaluation methodology appropriate for project activities?
+Will it result in valid, reliable, and generalizable findings? - Is a clear methodology described for tracking the project's progress and adjusting course when necessary? - Is there an effective plan for communicating results and/or sharing discoveries?